tongfa/unison/README.md

     of this configuration is *not*.
 Use this option at your own risk.
   * **`SYNC_NODELETE_SOURCE`** (default in image: '1', default in Docksal: '0'): Set this variable to "0" to allow Unison to sync deletions to the source directory.
-This could cause unpredictable behaviour with your source files.
+This could cause unpredictable behavior with your source files.
   * **`UNISON_USER`** (default: 'root'): The user running Unison.
 When this value is customized it's also possible to specify UNISON_UID, UNISON_GROUP and UNISON_GID to ensure that unison has the correct permissions to manage files